brontosaurusrex/brontosaurusrex.github.io/_posts/2018-05-22-automounting-of-large-external-drives.md

 It should mount as /media/usb#.
 Also make sure if disk is ext4 that it is chowned to you, for example

 	sudo chown -R pi:pi /media/usb

+## headless raspbian manual

+Since usbmount since to stop working for some reason..., on pi an alias like:

+    alias mountusb='sudo mount /dev/sda1 ~/usbman'

+On desktop still the same thing

+    alias mountpi='sshfs pi@192.168.1.6:/media/usbman/usb/filmi ~/pi'
+    # and in openbox autostart
+    sshfs pi@192.168.1.6:/media/usbman/usb/filmi ~/pi